moiSentineL/flomo/docs/README.md

 ---

-`flomo` is a crosslatform TUI/CLI for using the Flowtime Technique, also known as the **Flowmodoro** Technique.
+`flomo` is a crossplatform TUI/CLI for using the Flowtime Technique, also known as the **Flowmodoro** Technique.
 It's a task execution helper, or in other words, a productivity booster! 🚀

 `flomo` allows you to work on tasks in a flow state, manage your work/break time, and track your sessions.